Kavindutharaka/Apim-Documentation/en/migration/docs/api-manager/apim-revamped/migration-catalog/upgrading-to-apim-420/upgrading-from-320-to-420/data-migration.md

       ```bash
       api-manager.bat -Dmigrate -DmigrateFromVersion=3.2.0 -DmigratedVersion=4.2.0
       ```
+> **Important**
+>
+> When migrating the API Manager (APIM) components in a distributed setup, you might encounter the following error.
+This error can be safely ignored, as it occurs because the other servers (Traffic Manager, Gateway) are not running during the APIM component migration on the Control Plane (CP) node.

+       ERROR - DataEndpointConnectionWorker Error while trying to connect to the endpoint.
+Cannot borrow client for ssl://localhost:9713 org.wso2.carbon.databridge.agent.exception.DataEndpointAuthenticationException: Cannot borrow client for ssl://localhost:9713

 6. After you have successfully completed the migration, stop the server and remove the following files and folders.